johannschopplich/apiful/docs/extensions/openapi.md

 Done!
 You can now use the `OpenAPIBuilder` extension to create a type-safe API client.
 Make sure you pass the **service name** to it as a generic parameter, such as `OpenAPIBuilder<'petStore'>()`.
 Follow the next chapter for more details.

-> [!NOTE]
+> [!IMPORTANT]
-> Make sure the generated `apiful.d.ts` is not excluded by your `tsconfig.json` configuration.
+> Make sure the generated `apiful.d.ts` file is not excluded by your `tsconfig.json` configuration.
+TypeScript needs to find this file to provide typed definitions for your OpenAPI schema.

+> [!TIP]
+> Run the generate command whenever your OpenAPI schema changes to keep your types up-to-date.
+Consider adding it to your build process or a pre-commit hook.

 ## Using the `OpenAPIBuilder` Extension

-After you have generated the TypeScript definitions file, you can use the `OpenAPIBuilder` extension to create a type-safe API client:
+Once you have generated the TypeScript definitions, create a type-safe API client using the `OpenAPIBuilder` extension:

 ```ts
 import { createClient, OpenAPIBuilder } from 'apiful'